kenho01/kenho01/README.md

 I'm Ken, a Computer Science student at Nanyang Technological University (NTU) in Singapore.

 🔭 **About Me:**
-- I'm passionate about exploring the data field within Computer Science, with a particular interest in data engineering and analytics
+- Interested in data and analytics engineering.

 📫 **Connect with Me:**
 - Feel free to reach out via GHO014@e.ntu.edu.sg!